-The curricular internship is generally done at the end of the Major in Business Transformation and represents an opportunity for students to combine theory and hands-on experience, coming into direct contact with professionals working in the industry.
+The curricular internship is generally done at the end of the Major in Digital Innovation Management and represents an opportunity for students to combine theory and hands-on experience, coming into direct contact with professionals working in the industry.
 The Career Service Office supports students in their search for internship opportunities, thus helping to broaden their career prospects and giving them the possibility to acquire necessary work experience, both increasing and improving their skills while expanding their business network.

 The field project is a great opportunity for students to put into practice the knowledge and competences acquired during the Master’s Degree Programme.
 Each type of field project helps students to move faster in their career path.
 Students will combine theory and practice, build professional connections, gain relevant work experience, strengthen their creative and analytical skills, thus increasing their future employability.

 The field project can be one of the following:

 - internship: from educational training to reality, students participate in an internship that follows the educational programme